awsdocs/amazon-migrationhub-user-guide/doc_source/API_NotifyApplicationState.md

 The following example communicates the migration status to Migration Hub using the values passed to the required parameters `ApplicationId` and `Status`\.

 **Note**
-In this example, the `DryRun` parameter is used and set to "true" in order to show the output of the `DryRunOperation` when the user has appropriate permissions to execute the command\.
+In this example, the `DryRun` parameter is used and set to "true" in order to show the output of the `DryRunOperation` when the user has appropriate permissions to run the command\.

 #### Sample Request<a name="API_NotifyApplicationState_Example_1_Request"></a>